top of page

 Overestimating a loss may lead to negative surprise.
 Overestimating a win may lead to disappointment over your own lack of proportion.

 This can be applied to any field of activity, from academic to romantic.
-Because if you want a partner to stay by your side, logic would only dictate that you must sacrifice some for them in order to prove your love and loyalty to them, which is the exchange of your losses.
+If you want a partner to stay by your side, logic would only dictate that you must sacrifice some of your resources for them in order to demonstrate your love and loyalty to them, which is the exchange of your losses.
 Should you not compromise yourself, not give gifts, not treat them somewhere nice, you will be losing them instead of your own resources.

 How can we function wisely without having our priorities in check?
 Should you neglect a partner because you don't want to sacrifice for them?
 This is exactly where the different values of wins and losses exist within the general picture.

-And even if you don't have a definite deadline for something, the deadline to your life can happen at any time.
+Even if you don't have a definite deadline for something, the deadline to your life can happen at any time.
+Any life that isn't immortal is one that is a matter of time until there's grief.

-That is why I couldn't care less about the fact that I'm 25.
-I already have a will and am working on a regular basis.
+That is why I couldn't care less about the fact that I did so many things successfully in my younger years.
+I already have a will and am writing and philosophizing on a regular basis, solving my own problems in a large physical isolation I deem ethical.
 It is more important to take care of the more important things first, because there might be a time where you would not be able to do them.
 So seize the moment and at least try making sure you will win more than lose.

-Waste too much of your time stalling and idling, and you will lose time and opportunities for winning in the name of your ambitions.
-The win of a vacation might not be worthy as the loss of time spent being productive.
-Maybe for rejuvination, which is a loss of time synergized for winning.
+Waste too much of your time stalling and idling like an utter klumnik, and you will lose time and opportunities for winning in the name of your ambitions.
+The win of a vacation might not be worth the loss of time spent being productive.
+Maybe for rejuvenation, which is a loss of time synergized for winning.
 Not necessarily anything else, if you care enough to be productive.

 All I can say is that I know the many sacrifices I made in this line of work.
-Philosophy and management can be very emotionaless.
-I began repressing myself significantly, to the point of losing much of my capacity to feel...
-I often feel dead inside.
+As a child I actually used to be social!
+Yet with time I turned into the asocial man I am today.
+Philosophy can be very emotionless.
+My sociality decreased when I began repressing myself significantly, to the point of losing much of my capacity to feel like a normal person does.

-And for me, life is just business.
+And for me, life is just "business".
+Life for me is a task.
 Workday after workday.
-For I live to win at work.
+For I live to win.
 I only intend to lose at death, when I will be discharged.
-It's all because I see much reason to think at the far greater picture.
+It's all because I see much reason to think about the far greater picture.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer